entropia/tip-toi-reveng/GME-Format.md

 In the header at position `0x001c` there is raw XOR value that is used by the firmware to deduct the real XOR value.
 It might use some algorithm or a lookup table for that.
 For all seen TipToi gme files same raw XOR value here leads to same real XOR value.
 As of now ~55 different combinations have been identified by looking at exisiting gme files.

-In `Leserabe_een.gme`, the audio table is repeated right after itself.
-The reason is unknown, it might be a bug in Ravensburger's creation software.
+The purpose of the *additional audio table* is unknown, and so far it has been equal to the main audio table in all instances.

 Additional script table